YC3/Cell_Type_Deconvolution_and_Purity_Inference/README.md

 data <- read.csv('exp_processed.csv', row.names = 1)
 ```

-### Step 2: Generate a signature matrix for each cell type in the mixture
+### Step 2: Generating a signature matrix for each cell type in the mixture

 The cell signature matrix **_S_** is a matrix with rows being cell-type-specific genes, columns being cell types, and entries being averaged gene expression levels in each cell type. **_S_** is usually unknown and need to be estimated from their expression profiles.